gokiwibot/gcp-env-vars-file-compiler/README.md

 <!-- GETTING STARTED -->
 ## Development getting started

-This is an example of how you may can set up the project locally.
+This is an example of how you may set up the project locally.

 ### _Option 1_
 **Prerequisites**